rage/cyber-security-base-19/data/module-6/part-1/index.md

 The challenges in this CTF come in three difficulty levels: easy, medium and hard.

-In order to ensure everyone has a fair chance to get the first completion, we're releasing the challenges in batches -- easy challenges are to be released on Wednesday (12.3.2025), medium challenges on Thursday (13.3.2025), and hard challenges on Friday (14.3.2025).
+In order to ensure everyone has a fair chance to get the first completion, we're releasing the challenges in batches -- easy challenges are to be released on Monday (09.3.2026), medium challenges on Tuesday (10.3.2026), and hard challenges on Wednesday (11.3.2026).

 The exercises are published starting from 14:00, and new exercise will be added roughly every 20 minutes.